ksmin23/my-adk-python-samples/gcp-releasenotes-agent-app/README.md

 # Google Cloud Release Notes Agent

 This agent is designed to answer questions about Google Cloud Release Notes.
-It utilizes the Google Agent Development Kit (ADK) and connects to a [MCP Toolbox for Databases](https://googleapis.github.io/genai-toolbox/getting-started/) to query information.
+It utilizes the Google Agent Development Kit (ADK) and connects to the [MCP Toolbox for Databases](https://googleapis.github.io/genai-toolbox/getting-started/) to query information.

 The core logic is in `gcp_releasenotes_agent/agent.py`.